Opera VPN Review 2020

 Opera VPN does not unblock Netflix, but there were no surprises there.

 Once I connected to their Americas server, Netflix website easily detected I was using some kind of proxy or a VPN.
 It didn’t grant me access.

-But anyways, I expected that.
+But anyway, I expected that.